apache/openwhisk/docs/cli.md

 ./bin/wsk property set --apihost <openwhisk_baseurl>
 ```

+**Tip:** If you are using a local OpenWhisk deployment with a self-signed SSL certificate, you can use `--insecure` to bypass certificate validation.

 If you know your authorization key, you can configure the CLI to use it.
 Otherwise, you will need to obtain an
 authorization key for most CLI operations.
 A _guest_ account is available in local installations with an authorization
 key located in [ansible/files/auth.guest](../ansible/files/auth.guest).
 To configure the CLI to use the guest account,